-The case base of the CBR-based DSS module of the PEARL platform will constitute of a set of problem-solution pairs, where the problem part will be defined by the available user characteristics, as specified by the User Profile Model, and the retrieved solution will provide the Configuration Plan Model entity, available for this particular user.
-The User Profile Model contains information about user's demographic, cognitive, physical and professional characteristics that will be used for selection and customization of the PEARL platform features.
-The Configuration Plan Model defines not only the general characteristics of the workspace environment and the list of user's common daily tasks, but also allows the PEARL end user to choose different workspace setups for the different tasks he is involved in.
-The process of selecting the appropriate parameters and constructing the relevant models will be described in D4.2 User, Tasks and Workspace Databases, Ontologies and Knowledge Bases.
-Here we will focus on the technical representation of available parameters, their incorporation in the CBR engine and the corresponding similarity measures used in the process of case retrieval.
+The case base of the CBR-based DSS module of the PEARL platform constitutes of a set of problem-solution pairs, where the problem part is defined by the available user characteristics, as specified by the User Profile Model, and the retrieved solution provides the Configuration Plan Model entity, available for this particular user.
+The User Profile Model contains information about the user's demographic, cognitive, physical and professional characteristics that is used by the CBR matchmaker for the selection and customization of the PEARL platform features.
+The Configuration Plan Model defines not only the general characteristics of the workspace environment and the list of user's common daily tasks, but also allows the PEARL end user to choose different workspace setups for the different tasks the user is involved in.
+The construction of the relevant models is described in D4.2 User, Tasks and Workspace Databases, Ontologies and Knowledge Bases.
+Here, we focus on the incorporation in the CBR engine and the corresponding similarity measures used in the process of case retrieval.